algonquindesign/cg/_topics/retouching-fundamentals.md

   Do not use the skin smoothing on this photo.

-  ### Content Aware Fill
+  ### Content Aware or Generative Fill

-  Use Content Aware Fill to remove the microphone and light from the background.
+  Use both Content Aware and Generative Fill to remove the microphone and light from the background.
+Keep all layers in your file so you can compare them.

   <img class="size100" alt="summative-content-aware-fill" src="/images/photoshop-retouching-fundamentals/summative-content-aware-fill.jpg">